 If you receive a room or lodging at no cost to yourself, you may be eligible to claim per diem.
 The most common situation which allows you to claim per diem is staying with a friend or relative.
-Other situations would be if the hotel does not charge you due to a personal inconvenience such as no hot water in your room or if you use incentives such as points from a rewards program to pay for the room.
+Another situation would be if the hotel does not charge you due to a personal inconvenience such as no hot water in your room.

 If your room/lodging is paid directly to the hotel by another entity (government, non-profit or private) then you have been provided lodging based on your status as an employee of the Department.
-Hotel costs over the \$225.00/night rate are allowable if paid for in full or partially by another entity as long as the Department's portion of the nightly rate does not exceed \$225.00.
+Hotel costs over the \$175.00/night rate are allowable if paid for in full or partially by another entity as long as the Department's portion of the nightly rate does not exceed \$175.00.
 In this situation, you will only be reimbursed meal allowances.
 Be aware that rooms received from private companies or organizations may violate the Department's ethics policy.
 If you have questions concerning ethics, contact the DOT Ethics Officer.